alexeski/tableau-display-jwt/README.md

-# Tableau Embedded Viz App
+# Tableau Embedded Viz App for Tableau Server with Display License

+> ⚠️ **WARNING: ONLY USE THIS CODE ON YOUR OWN TABLEAU SERVER!**
+> TABLEAU CLOUD MIGHT BLOCK YOU FOR RUNNING AUTO-REFRESHES.

 This project demonstrates how to embed a Tableau visualization (viz) into a webpage using the Tableau JavaScript API and a Node.js backend for JWT token generation.
 The viz is dynamically loaded based on URL parameters and uses JWT for authentication.